 Year Ended June 30, Amount

-2020 \$ 40,500
+2021 \$ 108,000

+2022 81,000

-Total minimum future lease payments \$ 40,500
+Total minimum future lease payments \$ 189,000

-NOTE 13-LITIGATION:
+NOTE 15-LITIGATION:

 On June 21, 2018, an Amended Complaint was filed against the Rockbridge Area Department of Social Services ("RADSS") and the Board of Directors, Rockbridge Area Department of Social Services ("Board"), as well as multiple other defendants, alleging four causes of action.
 The Plaintiff demanded \$17,000,000 in damages, plus punitive damages, as appropriate, against all defendants named in the suit.
 Based upon their defense, RADSS and the Board filed a Plea in Par, Demurrer, and Motion to Dismiss ("Responsive Pleading") in response to the Amended Complaint.
-Prior to the hearing on their Responsive Pleading, the Plaintiff non-suited the Amended Complaint and on January 15, 2019, the Rockbridge County Circuit Court granted the non-suit.
-On July 11, 2019, the suit, insubstantially the same form was re-filed.
+Prior to the hearing on their Responsive Pleading, the Plaintiff non-suited the Amended Complaint and on January 15, 2020, the Rockbridge County Circuit Court granted the non-suit.
+On July 11, 2020, the suit, insubstantially the same form was re-filed.
 RADSS has not been serviced with the New Complaint.
 RADSS and its Board filed a plea in Bar, Demurrer, and Motion to Dismiss in response to the Amended Complaint.
 Prior to the hearing on the Responsive Pleading, the Plaintiff non-suited the Amended Complaint.
 The New Complaint has been reported to and is covered by the RADSS' and Board's insurance carrier.
-RADSS and its Board intend to vigorously contest the claims.
-Based upon council and management's opinion, the outcome of this is not expected to have a material adverse effect on the Board.
+On February 16, 2021 the Rockbridge County Circuit Court dismissed the Claim, with prejudice.
+RADSS and the board are not aware of any pending or threatened litigation, claims, and assessments.

-NOTE 14-UPCOMING PRONOUNCEMENTS:
+NOTE 16-UPCOMING PRONOUNCEMENTS: